flutter/website/src/ui-performance/index.md

    a _layer tree_, a lightweight object containing device-agnostic painting commands, and sends the layer tree to the GPU thread to be rendered on the device. _Don't block this thread!_
+   Shown in the top row of the performance overlay.

 1. GPU thread<br>
    The GPU thread takes the layer tree and displays it by talking